 Tax Day’s Unequal Impact on LGBT Americans

-April 15, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+April 15, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Today is the deadline for filing your tax return, but for LGBT Americans April 15 stands as a stark reminder of second-class citizenship under the discriminatory Defense of Marriage Act.

 Under DOMA, lawfully married same-sex couples are not treated as spouses by the federal government, including the Internal Revenue Service.
 As a result LGBT families lose out of critical tax benefits specifically intended to help working families, costing them hundreds, even thousands more a year in taxes.

 Get the facts about the unfair tax burden LGBT families face.